 These special purpose financial statements are financial statements that have been prepared in conformity with the accounting principles and reporting guidelines established by Governmental Accounting Standards Board (GASB) and accounting practices prescribed by the Auditor General, State of Florida.
-The basic financial statements for the County as a whole, which includes the funds of the Property Appraiser, were prepared in conformity with the GAAP in the United States.
-The Property Appraiser utilizes the following fund type:
+The basic financial statements for the County as a whole, which includes the funds of the Supervisor of Elections, were prepared in conformity with GAAP in the United States.
+The Supervisor of Elections utilizes the following fund type:

-Governmental Fund
+■ Governmental Fund

-- Major Fund - ► General Fund The general fund is the general operating fund of the Property Appraiser.
+- Major Fund - ► General Fund-The general fund is the general operating fund of the Supervisor of Elections.
 It is used to account for all financial resources, except for those required to be accounted for in another fund.